avsolatorio/ai-for-data-blog/semantic-search/GUIDE.md

 ```

-We then upload this to the hugginface model repository.
+We then upload this to the huggingface model repository.
 The onnx models must be in the `onnx/` folder in the repository.

 ```bash
 git clone https://huggingface.co/avsolatorio/GIST-all-MiniLM-L6-v2